mctherapy/simple_di_dart/README.md

 **❗While in functions it might be desired to use currently used scope, behaviour of global injectors in class instance methods might result in unpredictable behaviour!**

 ## Global class injection
 Preferable way to inject services into classes is by using `Injected` mixin.
-It does injection methods with the same signature as functional equivalend, but with consistent scope sampled from the time of class creation.
+It overwrites global injection methods with the same signature as functional equivalents, but with consistent scope sampled from the time of class creation.

 ```dart
 class Example with Injected {